 - Sessions: Activity in a 10-minute timeframe in which activity (repeated page views and engagements) is counted as unique.

 - Bounce rate: the percentage of visits to your landing page where the visitor closed the page without doing anything.

-- Engagement rate: the percentage of engagements on your link against the number of visits.
+- Streams per click-through: the ratio of streams on supported services against the number of click-throughs.